Di- and Tetra-Alkyl Ether Lipids of the Archaea

 1. Basic Chemistry

 The lipids of the Archaea are now known to contain many unique and characteristic polar lipids with the nature and relative amounts of the various lipid structures varying widely, depending on the specific organism and upon the environmental conditions.
 A unique characteristic is that they are based on 2,3-dialkyl-sn-glycerol backbones, i.e., the stereochemistry is the opposite of that found in the two other primary kingdoms, Bacteria (eubacteria) and Eukarya (eukaryotes) (see our web page on phosphatidic acid).
 The alkyl groups are isoprenoid in nature, and the simplest molecules of this type are derivatives of 2,3-diphytanyl-O-sn-glycerol (archaeol), i.e., with two C20 isoprenoid units attached to positions sn-2 and sn-3 of glycerol by ether linkages (sometimes designated C40 ether lipids).
-Species with one sesterterpenyl (C25) and one phytanyl residue, often termed 'extended archaeol', are characteristic components of Haloarchaea, a clade of archaea thriving in high saline environments, and further isoprenoid groups are found linked in this way in other Archaea, including macrocyclic diethers in which the ends of the two phytanyl chains are joined.
+Species with one sesterterpenyl (C25) and one phytanyl residue, often termed 'extended archaeol', are characteristic components of Haloarchaea, a clade of Archaea thriving in high saline environments, and further isoprenoid groups are found linked in this way in other Archaea, including macrocyclic diethers in which the ends of the two phytanyl chains are joined (e.g., cyclo-archaeol).
 In general, the alkyl chains are saturated, but forms with double bonds in various positions have been found in a few species of Archaea.

 Structures - archaeol and caldarchaeol

-In addition, tetraethers with a strikingly different molecular architecture have been discovered as core lipids of the Archaea, especially in the thermophilic Crenarchaea.
+In addition, a group of tetraethers with a strikingly different molecular architecture have been discovered as core lipids of the Archaea, especially in the thermophilic Crenarchaea.
 These molecules have one or two polar head groups, which need not be the same (see below), with the 2,3‑sn‑glycerol moieties linked by two C40 isoprenoid alkyl components (C80 ether lipids).
 The acronym GDGT is often used to denote such glycerol dialkyl glycerol tetraether lipids.
 Caldarchaeol (so-called because it is the predominant form in thermophilic species) has two C40 isoprenoid units linked from position 2 to position 3’ and from position 3 to position 2’ (anti-parallel chains), while in isocardarcheol, they are linked from position 2 to position 2’ and from position 3 to position 3’ (parallel chains) of the two sn-glycerol moieties.
 While both forms can exist in the same species, the anti-parallel forms tend to predominate.

 Some of the Archaea contain lipids of this type with both methyl branches and one to four cyclopentane rings in each chain, or one to eight of the latter in total in different molecular forms, and it has been suggested that a nomenclature GDGT-x be employed, where x is the number of cyclopentane rings in the molecule.
 As the environmental temperatures increase and the pH decreases, the numbers of cyclopentane rings in lipids from thermoacidophilic species tend to increase.
 The stereochemistry at the ring structures adds to the complexity, and a further complication is that some species from this phylum can have a single cyclohexane ring in the alkyl chains, while yet other lipids of this type have carbon-carbon links between the chains, forming an ‘H’-shape.
 Thaumarchaeota, and not Euryarchaeota, are now believed to be the main source of ring-containing forms in the marine environment, and this has taxonomic implications for studies of lipids in sediments.
 For many years, there was thought to be a relatively limited number of forms in living organisms, but improved methods of analysis are showing the great complexity that exists in nature.
 As an example, crenarchaeol from hyper-thermophilic organisms of the Thaumarchaeota is a 66‑membered macrocycle (82 carbons in total) with 22 stereo centres and four 1,3-trans-substituted cyclopentane moieties, one of which is connected by a single bond to a cyclohexane ring.